Kansas legalizes sports betting, then gets sued by casino

 The new law will allow people in the state to use cellphone or computer apps to bet on sporting events and to place bets at each of four state-owned casinos or up to 50 other locations chosen by each casino.
 Betting in fantasy sports leagues already was legal.

-The lawsuit was filed was filed by the Kansas Star Casino in Shawnee County District Court in the state capital of Topeka.
-The casino is about 15 miles (24.14 kilometers) south of Wichita and operated by Las Vegas-based Boyd Gaming under a contract with the Kansas Lottery that runs until December 2026.
+The lawsuit was filed by the Kansas Star Casino in Shawnee County District Court in the state capital of Topeka.
+The casino is about 15 miles south of Wichita and operated by Las Vegas-based Boyd Gaming under a contract with the Kansas Lottery that runs until December 2026.

 People are also reading…

-The casino argues that the state is breaching its contract, which says the lottery will not permit competition for the casino in the Wichita area.
-The dispute is over a provision allowing new gambling devices at Wichita Greyhound Park, which has been closed since 2007.
+The casino argues that the state is breaching its contract, which says the lottery will not permit competition from similar facilities in the Wichita area.
+The dispute is over a provision allowing new gambling devices at Wichita Greyhound Park.
+The dog park first opened in 1989 — more than two decades before the casino — but had a financially troubled history and closed in 2007.
+The casino opened in 2011.

-The devices are known as historic horse racing machines, and the new law allows 1,000 of them at the dog park.
-The devices replay snippets of past horse races to provide winning combinations for bettors, and the law treats them as machines for racing.
-But they look and play like slot machines, and Boyd argues that because the two types of machines are “indistinguishable,” the state isn't allowed to let the dog park have them.
+The devices in dispute are known as historic horse racing machines, and the new law allows 1,000 of them at the dog park.
+The devices replay snippets of past horse races, with results determining what a bettor wins, and the new law calls the machines for betting on races, not slots.
+But they look like slot machines, and Boyd argues that the two types of devices are “indistinguishable,” so that the state isn't allowed to let the dog park have them.

-“Boyd has lived up to its obligations, successfully operated the Kansas Star and invested hundreds of millions of dollars in Kansas Star based on the State’s contractual promise,” the company said in a statement.

 Lottery Executive Director Stephen Durrell said he wasn't aware of the lawsuit and couldn't respond.
 The racing commission, the governor's office and the company that owns Wichita Greyhound Park did not immediately return telephone or email messages seeking comment.